tjresearch/research-kevin-kevin/README.md

 ![ui_thumbnail_2](readme_images/ui_thumbnail_2.png)

 To play around with the system, use `piece_detection/main_shell.py`.
 This script is the least polished, but allows the user to add OpenCV `imshow` statements, unlike the previous two options.
-Use:
 ```
 cd code/piece_detection/
 python main_shell.py phone_ip models_dir input_img_path